bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 ### 6. Playing favourites

 The game is played mainly by leaders, managers or bosses, but it also functions among co-workers.
 It can take form of assigning lighter workloads, interesting projects, or opportunities for skill development to favored individuals.
-Or it may be connected with promoting or giving career advancement opportunities primarily based on personal relationships rather than merit or qualifications. **In teama it may result in forming exclusive cliques or social circles where favored colleagues are included, and others feel left out or isolated.**
+Or it may be connected with promoting or giving career advancement opportunities primarily based on personal relationships rather than merit or qualifications. **In teams it may result in forming exclusive cliques or social circles where favored colleagues are included, and others feel left out or isolated.**

 <div className="image">![playing favourites](../../static/images/favouritism.png "")</div>

 **Favourism can also happen unintentionally as a cognitive bias powered by shared interests, personalities or backgrounds (more you can read [here](https://brightinventions.pl/blog/cognitive-bias-how-it-affects-our-hiring-decisions/)).**

 Showing preferential treatment to certain team members while excluding or marginalising others always leads to divisions and resentment.

-If you experience favouritism in your team, remember you can always ask for constructive feedback from your manager on your performance.
+💡 If you experience favouritism in your team, remember you can always ask for constructive feedback from your manager on your performance.
 This shows your commitment to improvement and may help counteract any negative perceptions.

 ### 7. Micromanaging